 You can complain about how any of the offices have managed your recruitment application if you have evidence that:

-- (a) published processes or procedures pertaining to the recruitment episode have not been followed correctly; or
+- (a) published processes or procedures pertaining to the recruitment episode have not been followed correctly.
+Where published processes have changed partway through the recruitment round due to the Covid-19 pandemic, the revised process is the published process; or

 - (b) the objectivity of decision making is called into question, which has a significant adverse effect for you/your application; or